Common Questions When Creating an Estate Plan

 What if there are family members that I want to exclude from my will?

 You are not required to include all of your family members in your will.
-In fact, this is one of the reasons for writing a will.
+Exclusion is one of the reasons for writing a will.
 If you do not plan your estate with a will or trust, the probate court might distribute your assets to family members you would otherwise not include.
-For added assurance, your will lawyer in Allentown, PA from Klenk Law can add wordage that specifically excludes those persons, with or without an explanation from you in the will.
+For added assurance, your will lawyer in Allentown, PA from Klenk Law can add wordage that excludes those persons explicitly, with or without an explanation from you in the will.

 Should I meet with an attorney for a final review of my estate plan?

 Many people choose to work with a will lawyer in Allentown, PA for feedback and guidance.
-Those who have never written a will can truly benefit from the advice of legal professional.
-In addition, you may discover that there are additional choices for estate planning that you may not be aware of, such as trusts.
-It’s important to have a full understanding of your choices.
+Those who have never written a will can genuinely benefit from the advice of a legal professional.
+Also, you may discover that there are additional choices for estate planning that you may not be aware of, such as trusts.
+It’s essential to have a full understanding of your options.

 Wills and Unmarried Couples

 Creating a will is an important task to complete and a will lawyer Allentown, PA community members rely on can make the process easier.
 It is often difficult to think of creating a will because it forces you to think about a time when you won’t be alive.
 However, if you do not create a will, your wishes may not be considered.
-This can affect who receives your property, who will take care of your minor children, or even how you’d like to be laid to rest.
+The will can affect who receives your property, who will take care of your minor children, and your final resting place.

 An essential factor to consider when writing a will is if you are in a committed relationship with someone who is not your legally recognized spouse or partner.
 It could be a disaster for your loved one if you die without a will stating what they are to receive.
-Without a will or a legally recognized marriage, your property may be given to your blood relatives instead of your partner.
+Without a will or a legally recognized marriage, your property your blood relatives instead of your partner acquire your assets.
 This can even include the house they are living in and had lived in with you while you were still alive.
 To prevent this from happening, you should consider contacting a will lawyer in Allentown, PA from Klenk Law.
-Our legal team can guide you through the process of creating a will so your wishes can be followed.
+Our legal team can guide you through the process of creating a will, so your wishes are followed.

 Common Law Marriage

 There is an urban myth that regardless of where you live in the US if you live with your partner for seven years you’re automatically legally married.
 This is not the case.
 Only 15 states and Washington, D.C. view common law marriage as valid, but they have strict guidelines.
-For your partnership to be recognized as a common law marriage, the two of you must act as though you are married.
-A will lawyer Allentown, PA residents turn to from our firm can clarify how the law applies in your circumstances, but it could mean you will need to do the following:
+Pennsylvania no longer recognizes common law marriage.
+A will lawyer Allentown, PA residents turn to from our firm can clarify how the law applies in your circumstances, but it could mean proving that many years ago before the rules changed you: